 Board of Directors

-VANESSA CARDOSO-WHELAN - Vice-Chair
+VANESSA CARDOSO-WHELAN - Chair

 Hailing from Brazil, Vanessa Cardoso Whelan (she/her) is a playwright, multidisciplinary artist, and clown with a passion for contemporary theatre and body movement.
 Graduating in Theatre Arts in 2004, she has performed with several artistic groups on stage, and in street productions as an actress, and dancer.
 Vanessa has been actively engaged in the local arts scene since moving to NL in 2014.
 She likes to give her art back to the community, doing volunteer workshops and performances for new Canadians/refugees and non-profit organizations, because of that and other achievements, Vanessa received the 2023 Inspiring Immigrant Woman Award from We Care Foundation.
 Inspired by Nature Vanessa loves the mountains on the west coast of Newfoundland, it reminds her of home. |

-RUTH LAWRENCE - Treasurer
+RUTH LAWRENCE - Vice-Chair

 Ruth Lawrence is a theatre and filmmaker based in St. John’s, NL.
 Ruth’s feature films include Little Orphans (Best Canadian Feature, Whistler Film Festival 2020), Hopeless Romantic (2018), and the award-winning comedy feature, Party Pirate (2024) Her documentaries A Lot of Love in the Room (2021) and Circus by Komatik (2019) have been featured on CBC Gem.
 She has directed, written, and/or produced over 70 short films and webisodes.
 She was Artistic Director of White Rooster Theatre from 2001-2023 and served as Artistic Associate of RCA Theatre from 2005-2008.
 Ruth’s honours include the Joan Orenstein Best Actress Award, the RBC Michelle Jackson Award for Emerging Filmmaker, the Newfoundland and Labrador Arts Council’s Artist of the Year, the Queen’s Jubilee Medal, the YWCA Woman of Distinction, a WIFT-AT WAVE Award, the national Leslie Yeo Award for Volunteerism, and the inaugural Ross Leslie Award for her contributions to film and theatre. |